purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-System-Design/ad-click-prediction.md

 - **Stream Data Prep Pipeline:** Processes online features and stores features in key-value storage for low latency downstream processing.
 - **Model Serving:** Standalone service that loads different models and provides Ad Click probability.

+> #### 1.
+Data Lake
+> **Purpose**: To store raw data collected from multiple sources.
+> **Example**: Logs from web servers, user interaction events captured via Kafka streams, and historical ad click data.
+> **Scenario**: When a user visits a website, their interactions (like clicks, time spent, and navigation patterns) are logged.
+These logs are sent to a data lake for storage.

+> #### 2.
+Batch Data Prep
+> **Purpose**: To extract, transform, and load (ETL) raw data into a format suitable for training.
+> **Example**: ETL jobs process the raw logs to extract features like user demographics, browsing history, and ad interactions, then transform this data into a structured format and load it into the Training Data Store.
+> **Scenario**: An ETL job might extract click timestamps, transform them to derive features like "time of day" or "day of week," and load these features into a relational database for further use.

+> #### 3.
+Batch Training Jobs
+> **Purpose**: To schedule and run jobs that retrain machine learning models.
+> **Example**: Jobs that periodically retrain the ad click prediction model using the processed training data.
+> **Scenario**: A job runs every night at midnight to retrain the model using the latest week's worth of data, ensuring the model stays up-to-date with recent trends.

+> #### 4.
+Model Store
+> **Purpose**: To store trained machine learning models in a distributed storage system.
+> **Example**: Using Amazon S3 to store different versions of trained models.
+> **Scenario**: After training, the new model version is saved to S3 with metadata indicating its training parameters and performance metrics.

+> #### 5.
+Ad Candidates
+> **Purpose**: To provide a set of ads from which the model selects the most relevant ones.
+> **Example**: A service that gathers potential ad candidates based on various criteria like campaign targets, user demographics, and previous ad performance.
+> **Scenario**: When a user visits a webpage, the upstream service provides a list of 10 ads that might be relevant to the user.

+> #### 6.
+Stream Data Prep Pipeline
+> **Purpose**: To process real-time data and prepare features for online model inference.
+> **Example**: A pipeline that processes user interactions in real-time and updates feature stores (like Redis) with the latest user data.
+> **Scenario**: As a user browses a website, their interactions (e.g., viewing specific categories, clicking on certain ads) are processed in real-time and stored in a key-value database for immediate access.

+> #### 7.
+Model Serving
+> **Purpose**: To serve the machine learning model and provide predictions in real-time.
+> **Example**: A standalone service that loads the trained model from the model store and provides ad click probability scores for given ad candidates.
+> **Scenario**: When a user visits a page, the model serving service takes the ad candidates and user features, loads the appropriate model, and returns the probability scores indicating the likelihood of each ad being clicked.

 Let’s examine the flow of the system:

 1. Client sends an ad request to Application Server